pulumi/docs/content/docs/get-started/aws/create-project.md

 - Serve the `index.html` as a static website.
 - Destroy the resources you've provisioned.

-Let's get started with a new project in a new directory.
+To get started you will a create a new directory and a new project.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}